p2p-org/polkadot-profit-transformer/README.md

 | Postgresql | 1Gb |
 *(for launching all stack on a single machine, required 16Gb RAM and 30Gb disk space for *polkadot*, 100Gb for *kusama*)*

+You'll also need Polkadot or Kusama archive node with an open websocket interface.

 ### Installation

 ```shell